 Lung/large intestine: Elevated hair copper, in particular, may relate to

 weakness or underactivity of this meridian.
 This is extremely common today.
-The use of all medical drugs (such as
+The use of all medical drugs (such as antibiotics),

-to large intestine weakness.
+large intestine weakness.
+Improper

-factors also contribute to a weak large intestine meridian in almost everyone.
+to a weak large intestine meridian in almost everyone.

 This tends to overheat the liver.
 One reason for this is that a damaged large intestine produces and accumulates many toxins.
 These are absorbed into the portal vein system of arteries, which conduct the toxins from the large intestine and small intestine directly into the liver.